getdokan/dokan-app-build-script/README.md

 # Dokan App Build Scripts

-A commandline tool for building customized Dokan App for a marketplace.
+Commanline scripts for building customized Dokan App for a marketplace. **These scripts can only be run on a Linux or Mac OS machine.**

 Quick Links: [Dependencies](#dependencies) | [Installation](#installation) | [Usage](#usage)